Suizenji Garden 水前寺成趣園

-The Hosokawa family are famous in Kumamoto , not least of all for their impressive garden, now known as Suizenji Park.
-Construction of the scenic garden began in 1636, whose location was chosen for the natural spring in the area.
-The water there is famous for making green tea, and so a specialty tea house was also constructed.
+The Hosokawa family is famous in Kumamoto , not least of all for the construction of the region's most impressive garden, now known as Suizenji Park.
+Construction began in 1636, with the location chosen for its natural spring and high-quality water.
+Reported to be good for making green tea, a specialty teahouse was also constructed in the garden.

-Take the tram to the Suizenji Koen stop.
+Take the tram to the Suizenji Park stop.
 Both tram lines run to the park.
-Public buses are available but difficult to work out.
+Public buses are available but can be difficult to work out.

 If you like walking, you can reach the park in less than an hour from central Kumamoto.

 Limited parking is available.

 The thatched-roof teahouse is one of the main attractions of the garden.
 Order a tea set and choose which sweet you'd like to accompany your cup of hand-whisked matcha.
 It costs a little extra to sit within the actual teahouse, but the open-air seating is just as pleasant, offering top views of the pond and garden.